They Were Not Soldiers

 This curated project shares photographs and personal perspectives from the Ukrainian front lines, focusing on the lived experiences of those often reduced to a single label.
 Through their own images, it explores how fathers, daughters, and ordinary people cope, survive, and hold onto humanity in extraordinary circumstances.

-Commander Serhii Kashyrin, 117 Heavy Mechanized Brigade: Gimli Division
+Commander Serhii Kashyrin, Gimli Division

 Before the war, I worked as a truck driver across Europe for five years.
 When the full-scale invasion began, I was in France.
 I returned through Poland, left my job, and drove my own car from Kraków to Chernihiv — passing through Kyiv as the assault was already underway.
 Thank God, I made it to my family.
 I first volunteered, then joined the army. — Serhii “Gimli” Kashyrin